 The Vast Majority of Full-Time Bloggers Do Not Create Blogging Income Reports

-But the reason you don’t see full-time bloggers like Collin from Hip2Save posting her monthly income reports is because she’s not trying to get you to follow her methods.
+But the reason you don’t see full-time bloggers like Collin from Hip2Save posting her monthly income reports is that she’s not trying to get you to follow her methods.
 She’s blogging away each and every day and creating a money-saving empire.
 The number of bloggers who simply blog – without needing to prove to anyone how much they’re making – is vast and includes the likes of some very popular bloggers including Chungah Rhee from Damn Delicious, Emily Schuman from Cupcakes and Cashmere, Luvvie Ajayi from Awesomely Luvvie, and, frankly, the sheer majority of professional bloggers.

 One Thing You Should Take Away from Blogging Income Reports